SaraBornstein/ClonePractice/week-12.md

 ## D79 2018-09-25

 - finished MWS Lesson 10 about performance eval with Dev Tools, and calculating Load, Idle, Animation, and Response

+## D80 2018-09-26

+- finished MWS Lesson 11 (Weapons of Jank Destruction) with more DevTools performance evaluation practice